 Many varieties of migratory water fowl, neotropical songbirds, raptors, whitetail deer, fox, even an occasional passing black bear may be viewed while visiting the park.
 The early spring brings with it the welcome call of different species of frogs and toads.
 Spring wildflowers are a common sight to hikers and those who look carefully as they walk or bicycle along the roads and trails.

 Fishing is one of the most common activities that visitors and overnight guests may enjoy.
-The lake is known for largemouth and hybrid striped bass, catfish, walleye, saugeye (a cross of walleye and sauger), and bluegill.
+The lake is known for largemouth and hybrid striped bass, crappie, catfish, and sauger, and bluegill.
 A Fishing license is required and is available at the park office or online at www.wvfish.com.

-Reserved sites are available thru Labor Day Weekend.
+Reserved sites are available the Friday before Memorial Day thru Labor Day Weekend.

 After Labor Day weekend, camp site rentals are on a first-come, first-served basis through the Friday prior to Memorial Day Weekend.